The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 \subsection{Dataset}

-We use a Foursquare dataset that contains mobility data from New York City collected over approximately 10 months, from April 3, 2012, to February 16, 2013 (304 days) \cite{yang2014modeling}.
-This dataset comprises 227,428 check-ins, each annotated with a timestamp, GPS coordinates, and fine-grained venue categories.
+We use a Foursquare dataset containing mobility data from New York City, collected over a period of 304 days -- from April 3, 2012, to February 16, 2013~\citep{yang2014modeling}.
+The dataset includes 227,428 check-ins, each annotated with a timestamp, GPS coordinates, and detailed venue categories.
+We also replicate our analysis using a Foursquare dataset from Tokyo.
+Since the results closely align with those from New York City, we present the NYC results in the main text and report the Tokyo findings in Appendix~\ref{appendix:Tokyo}.

-For consistency, we assign a single category to each venue, selecting the \emph{Second Category} level as it provides a balanced granularity between the broader \emph{First Category} and the highly specific \emph{Third Category} \footnote{\url{https://observablehq.com/d/94b009d907d7c023}}.
-To ensure a more realistic scenario reflecting human adoption of AI-assisted mobility, we apply several preprocessing steps.
-Specifically, we remove check-ins to categories representing familiar locations (e.g., \emph{Office, Home, Meeting Room}), modes of transportation (e.g., \emph{Train, Ferry, Road}), and venues labeled with \emph{Unknown} categories.
+For consistency, we assign a single category to each venue, selecting the second category level as it provides a balanced granularity between the broader first category and the highly specific third category.\footnote{\url{https://observablehq.com/d/94b009d907d7c023}}.
+For example, a venue with the third category \emph{Italian Restaurant} is classified under the second category \emph{Restaurant} and the first category \emph{Dining and Drinking}.

+We apply several preprocessing steps on the raw data.
+Specifically, we remove check-ins to categories representing familiar locations (e.g. \emph{Office, Home, Meeting Room}), modes of transportation (e.g. \emph{Train, Ferry, Road}), and venues labelled with \emph{Unknown} categories.
 Appendix~\ref{appendix:data} provides the list of excluded categories.

-After preprocessing, the dataset contains 166,306 check-ins from 1,083 unique users to 23,459 unique venues spanning 159 distinct categories.
+After preprocessing, the New York City dataset contains $166,306$ check-ins from $1,083$ unique users to $23,459$ unique venues that span $159$ distinct categories.
 On average, each category includes approximately 172 venues.
 In our simulations, we set $T_{\text{train}} = 210$ days and $T_{\text{max}} = 304$ days.